oracle-livelabs/goldengate/oci-dt/adb/adb.md

 * Have completed the Get Started lab and sign up for Free Tier/Log in to Oracle Cloud.
 * For IAM-enabled tenancies, ensure that you [configure Identity domains for OCI GoldenGate](https://docs.oracle.com/en/cloud/paas/goldengate-service/mkmbs/#GUID-DD9C1BF8-69FE-4C9A-A2D1-74C73550ED65).
 * For non-IAM enabled tenancies, ensure that you ensure that you first [set up your Vault](https://docs.oracle.com/en-us/iaas/Content/KeyManagement/Tasks/managingvaults_topic-To_create_a_new_vault.htm#createnewvault).
 [Learn more about Vault service](https://docs.oracle.com/en-us/iaas/Content/KeyManagement/Concepts/keyoverview.htm).
 * If you enable public deployment console access when creating the deployment, OCI GoldenGate creates a load balancer in your tenancy VCN on your behalf.
 To ensure successful creation of the deployment and load balancer, you must have the appropriate policies, quotas, and limits in place.
-* If you enable public deployment console access when creating the deployment, OCI GoldenGate creates a load balancer in your tenancy VCN on your behalf.
-To ensure successful creation of the deployment and load balancer, you must have the appropriate policies, quotas, and limits in place.

 > **Notes:**